webhdx/ETH2GC/README.md

 ### Ordering PCB

 The PCB is really simple and it shouldn't be expensive to order.
-You can use OshPark, JLCPCB, PCBWay, AISLER etc. To order the PCB, download *.zip file from [Releases page](https://github.com/webhdx/ETH2GC/releases/latest) containing PCB gerbers and upload them to manufacturer website.
+You can use OshPark, JLCPCB, PCBWay, AISLER etc. To order the PCB, download *.zip file from [Releases page](https://github.com/webhdx/ETH2GC/releases/latest) containing PCB gerbers and upload them to manufacturer's website.
 There are a few requirements you have to pay attention to during order:

 - PCB Thickness: **1.2mm**
 - Finish: **ENIG** (HASL might work but it is not recommended)